-Financial Need = Cost of Attendance minus Expected Family Contribution.
+Financial Need = Cost of Attendance minus Total Family Contribution.

-The amount of financial aid that is offered to a student will equal the demonstrated financial need.
-The cost of attendance is the sum of direct and estimated costs (see our Tuition and Fees page for more information).
-The expected family contribution is comprised of the parental contribution (custodial and non-custodial in a divorced family situation) and the student contribution.
+The cost of attendance (COA) is the sum of direct and estimated costs (see our Tuition and Fees page for more information).
+The total family contribution (TFC) is comprised of the parental contribution (custodial and non-custodial in a divorced/separated/never married family situation) and the student contribution.

-- To be eligible for Hamilton College Scholarship, students must meet deadlines for financial aid materials.
+- To be eligible for a Hamilton College Scholarship, students must meet deadlines for financial aid materials.